-Including flight training, ground training, aircraft rental, books, supplies, and tests, and based on realistic completion times rather than FAA minimums, you should plan to spend $8,000 to $10,000 to become a private pilot, and may spend more or less.
+Including flight training, ground training, aircraft rental, books, supplies, and tests, and based on realistic completion times rather than FAA minimums, you should plan to spend $8,000 to $12,000 to become a private pilot, and may spend more or less.
 Several companies and organizations offer flight training scholarships.
-Financing is available to qualified customers through Pilot Finance.
+Financing is available to qualified customers through Pilot Finance and other companies offering aviation loans.
 Students enrolled in the aviation program at Lakeland College may be eligible for financial aid.

 How to Get Started in Private Pilot Flight Training

 You can start learning to fly at Jet Air Group as soon as it’s convenient for you.
 Please contact us if you’d like to make an appointment to meet an instructor and take a tour.